MVPStudio/k8/docs/AMBASSADOR.md

 initial DNS errors so the initial SSL cert attempt failed.
 To fix it you can `kubectl delete -n ambassador-edge host eugene-food-scene-dns-host` and then re-apply the file that created the `Host` record to cause it to retry.

+IMPORTANT: don't use the same email for multiple services.
+If you do you'll get errors.
+There's a discussion in Slack about this and Oliver reported the bug to Ambassador (via their Slack - they don't have a public bug DB) but they didn't seem very interested in fixing it.
+So, instead, use the "gmail + trick" if you want to re-use an email address that's on another `Host` entry.
+For example, if you wanted to use `mvpstudiooregon@gmail.com` for a Host for `codechops.com` you'd instead use something like `mvpstudiooregon+codechops@gmail.com` because `mvpstudiooregon@gmail.com` is used elsewhere.
+That's still a valid `gmail` address - it'll just get a label automatically applied and that change is sufficient to keep Ambassador from throwing errors.

 ## Debugging